SAP-archive/cloud-dirigible/README.md

 ###### Tomcat ######

 1. The same WAR files can be deployed on [Tomcat](http://tomcat.apache.org/) Web Container.
 In this case the built-in Derby database will be used.

+More information about how to deploy on Tomcat can be found [here](http://tomcat.apache.org/tomcat-7.0-doc/appdev/deployment.html)

 2. For simplicity rename the WAR respectively *dirigible-ide.war* for IDE and *dirigible.war* for Runtime
 3. Configure Users store: